ywamsendai/ywamsendai-docs/docs/lifeinjapan/money.md

 It would be useful for you to have a bank account in Japan.
 This is necessary to send money to others within Japan, as well as to pay some bills.

-[Sony Bank](https://moneykit.net/en/) is a bank that has an online inteface in both Japanese and English, as well as has English support.
+[Sony Bank](https://moneykit.net/en/) is a bank that has an online interface in both Japanese and English, as well as has English support.
 It is free to open, has low fees, and includes a Visa debit card.
 They also allow you to freely open accounts to store foreign currencies.

 The Japan Post (JP) Bank is a popular and convenient savings account.
 You can open an account [here](https://jp-bank-kaisetsu.japanpost.jp/account_open/0010.php).
 The application is in multiple languages.
 You fill in your details online, print off the completed form, and mail it along with copies of your ID.
 They will mail you a cashcard in around 2 weeks.